 NSCLC is the most common type of lung cancer.
 It has three subtypes: adenocarcinoma, SCC, and LCC.

 The incidence of NSCLC has changed over time.
-Subtypes associated with smoking are declining, as increasing numbers of people are giving up smoking or choosing never to smoke in the first place.
-However, subtypes not related to smoking are on the rise, and experts are currently unsure about why this is the case.
+Subtypes associated with smoking are declining as more people are giving up smoking or choosing never to smoke in the first place.

 Survival rates for NSCLC are improving, thanks to earlier diagnoses, more accurate and detailed disease classification, and advances in lung cancer treatment.